hemisemidemipresent/btd6-modding-tutorial/README.md

 # Troubleshooting

+### Cannot find melonloader assembly

+- Update your melonloader version to 0.3.0 (alpha)

 ### Console gives an error

 - Make sure you put NKHook6.dll, Gurren_core.dll and BloonsTD6_Mod_Helper.dll in the "Mods" folder and that they aren't disabled

-- Make sure you have no duplicate nkhook or mod helper

-- Make sure you have no duplicate mods

 - Make sure you read the requirements of the mods you are using.
-Some mods haven't been updated for the latest version of the game. (mostly the leaked expansion)
+Some mods haven't been updated for the latest version of the game, such as the leaked expansion and many of the old nexus mods.

-- If the console says it can't find the MelonLoader assembly, update your melonloader version
+- Make sure there are no zip files in your Mods folder

 ### Console says the mods are loaded but nothing has changed in the game